Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, a high proportion of residents, namely 35%, work from home, which may be partly due to COVID-19 conditions.
-The service frequency averages 194 trips per day across all routes, equating to approximately 25 weekly trips per individual stop.
+According to the 2021 Census, a high 35.0% of residents work from home, which may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 194 trips per day, equating to approximately 25 weekly trips per individual stop.

 Frequently Asked Questions - Transport